Syrian civil war: Foreign involvement

+Hezbollah, the Lebanese Shia militant group, was significantly involved in the Syrian Civil War.
+Starting from the 2011 Syrian revolution, Hezbollah provided active support to the Ba'athist government forces.
+By 2012, the group escalated its involvement, deploying troops across Syria.
+In 2013, Hezbollah publicly acknowledged its presence in Syria, intensifying its ground commitment.
+This involvement included an estimated 5,000 to 8,000 fighters at any given time, comprising Special Forces, standing forces from all units, part-time fighters and new recruits with accelerated combat training.
+Hezbollah's presence, supported by Iranian weaponry and training, further complicated the conflict dynamics, drawing Israeli airstrikes against Hezbollah and Iranian targets in Syria.

 Spillover

 In June 2014, members of the Islamic State of Iraq and the Levant (ISIL) crossed the border from Syria into northern Iraq, and took control of large swaths of Iraqi territory as the Iraqi Army abandoned its positions.
 Fighting between rebels and government forces also spilled over into Lebanon on several occasions.
 There were repeated incidents of sectarian violence in the North Governorate of Lebanon between supporters and opponents of the Syrian government, as well as armed clashes between Sunnis and Alawites in Tripoli.

 Starting on 5 June 2014, ISIL seized swathes of territory in Iraq.
 As of 2014, the Syrian Arab Air Force used airstrikes targeted against ISIL in Raqqa and al-Hasakah in coordination with the Iraqi government.